nweaver-blockchain/blockchain-names/gns.md

 receives no data, it has no way of determining if there is no data or if the DHT itself is blocking access to that data.

+Finally, the censorship resistant property remains only as long as there is no attempt for globally consistent, human readable names.
+If there is a central authority that is a commonly trusted root of trust, that central authority can and likely will have to remove human-readable names subject to various legal processes.

 **Abusing the DHT:** Even a DHT that only supported GNS records could be abused by a GNS-derived service to store arbitrarily large data blocks throughout the DHT, allowing the DHT to be silently co-opted to